Buying a really good and affordable wall-mounted pull-up bar for your home isn’t easy...

-With it’s affordable price, light, compact and easy to assemble design and different handle options I believe that this simpler Yes4All Wall-Mounted Pull-Up Bar is an ideal first choice for beginners who don’t want to invest too much into a pull-up bar but still want all the features.
+With its affordable price, light, compact, and easy to assemble design, and different handle options I believe that this simpler pull-up bar is an ideal first choice for beginners who don’t want to invest too much into a pull-up bar but still want to get all the features.

-It requires less space, is really well made and it’s easier on the hands.
+It requires less space, is really well made and it’s easier on the hands because of the thick padding.
 Give a closer look if you want more details.

 - Maximum Weight: 800 lbs

 - Bar Width: 48 in.
 (121 cm)

 - Distance from wall: 14 in.
 (35 cm) (closest) 22 in.
 (55 cm)(furthest)